 Finally, warping is another common type of damage you need to be aware of.
 Direct sunlight can cause the wood to fade, which is especially applicable in conservatories.
 Hard cleaners can also cause the wood to warp due to the harsh chemicals they contain.
 Installing sheer drapes to windows will prevent the sun’s rays damaging the wood, and keeping curtains drawn during times of direct sunlight will also help.

-When it comes to actually how to clean solid wood flooring, you might be surprised just how easy it actually is.
+When it comes to cleaning solid wood flooring, you might be surprised just how easy it actually is.
 Taking a short amount of time out of each day will help to keep the floor looking as good as new for years.
 There are just three regular steps you’ll need to follow.

 - Sweep the floor – A fine soft brush works best here.
 Simply sweep the floor once or twice a day to ensure dirt and grit doesn’t stain or damage the floor.